jenpetsmit/jenpetsmit.github.io/index.md

 &nbsp;

+### NIH NCBI Submission Portal Groups Feature

+Submitting data to the NCBI Submisson Portal can be done by an individual or a group.
+A collaborative group of stakeholders worked together together to write the pages of the [Groups Feature](https://submit.ncbi.nlm.nih.gov/help/submission-groups/) published March 2025.
+I also wrote the Jira tickets and reviewed the developer work for this work.

 ### **NIH NCBI SRA Toolkit Wiki**

 My task was to edit a few of the [original pages](https://github.com/ncbi/sra-tools/wiki) to serve an audience that includes non-developers.
 The deveoper team (not the Product Manager) decided the work was too detailed for the GitHub.
 The work is currently scheduled to >be added to the SRA website.